Please consult our Growing Guide

 Remove the seed pod out of the package and place it into the Vegehome.
 The required spacing for each plant is specified in section 2 of the growing guide.
 Until the plants grow to a certain height you can keep them closer together.

 Wait for the seeds to germinate and sprout up from the pod.
 Depending on the type of seed, the surrounding temperature and humidity, the seeds might take a few days or several weeks to germinate.
-Consult the growing guide section 2 for the individual germination duration of each plant.

 In order to give your plants enough room to grow, once the first true leaves appear, pick out the largest plant and remove all other plants by pulling them out of the seed pod or cutting them off at the base with small scissors.